Osas-Solo/Eight-Queen-Problem/README.md

 Java programs to solve eight queen problem

-The Eight Queen Position Generator JAR contains a JavaFX application that uses the algorithm from the Eight Queen Solution class
+The Eight Queen Position Generator JAR contains a JavaFX application that uses the algorithm from the EightQueenSolution class